• neophyte •

 Part of Speech: Noun

 Meaning: 1.
-A recent convert to a belief, a novitiate, a proselyte.
+A recent convert to a belief, a proselyte.
 2. A beginner at an activity, a novice, a greenhorn, a fledgling.
 3. A plant found in an area where it had not been previously seen.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!